mmontenegro25/ResponsibleML/README.md

 ## ⚙️ Training Data

-* **Source of training data**: Preprocessed historical mortgage lending records from the Home Mortgage Disclosure Act (HMDA) datasets.
+* **Source of training data**: Historical mortgage lending records from the Home Mortgage Disclosure Act (HMDA) datasets.
 * **Training data and validation data split**: Of the 180,169 data points, 70% was assigned to the training data and 30% to the validation data.
 * **Number of rows in training and validation data**:
   * Training data: 160,338 rows.